 Not that he'd ever entertained the idea of ever trying things.
 No, he was too young for that stuff.
 Besides, there were cooler things, like brooms and Quidditch team stats.
 Yeah, those stats.
 One had to keep an eye on them all the time.
 They were constantly changing.
 Girls?
 Girls didn't change.

-Merlin knew –fourth year landed with the Yule Ball and Angelina was right there.
+Merlin knew—fourth year landed with the Yule Ball, and Angelina was right there.
 Maybe Seamus could finally make a move.
 Maybe if she danced with him, things could change between them, things could move forward.
-Not like anything had ever developed.
+Not as though anything had ever developed.
 Yes, they were schoolmates.
-Yes, they were House-mates.
-They could be considered friends through Harry and the gang and through Quidditch, but that's where their relations ended.
+Yes, they were Housemates.
+They could be considered friends through Harry and the gang and through Quidditch, but that was where their relations ended.